Akkki28/RLite/README.md

 # RLite
-Developed a Python library that streamlines the implementation of reinforcement learning algorithms like DQN,REINFORCE supporting both finite and infinite state spaces.
+a Python library that streamlines the implementation of reinforcement learning algorithms like DQN,REINFORCE supporting both finite and infinite state spaces.

 ## DQN (Deep Q-Network)